B.F. Day Introduction

 - Support Students in Immediate Crisis; Repair Harm Between Students, Self-Harm ideations, Homelessness, and overall Student Safety.

 - Psychoeducational Classroom Visits- Supplement the weekly SEL lessons by teachers with timely and relevant topics that staff have noticed are needed for increasing student skill sets.
-For example, if we notice that a particular grade level is reporting unsafe behavior during recess, I will partner with teachers to deliver lessons that are focused on personal space bubbles, behavior expectations, and how to show self-control during recess activities.
+For example, if we notice that a particular grade level is reporting unsafe behavior during recess, the counselor will partner with teachers to deliver lessons that are focused on personal space bubbles, behavior expectations, and how to show self-control during recess activities.

 - Student Leadership- Co-lead student council and 4 th and 5 th grade school leadership program.

-Mr. Taylor does NOT implement discipline or decide what level is discipline is implemented.
+The counselor does NOT implement discipline or decide what level is discipline is implemented.

 Indirect Student/Family Services